aaalexliu/portfolio-docs/src/docs/welcome.md

   - Biotech, Genentech, and Syntex

 ### Economics
-To show that I can think through abstract models of human behavior, critically examine their connection to messy human realities, and manipulate fancy symbols in latex.
+To show that I can think through abstract models of human behavior, critically examine their relevance to messy human realities, and manipulate fancy symbols in latex.

 - Mechanism Design
   - Review of The Economic Limits of Bitcoin and the Blockchain by Eric Budish